mental health and recovery after coercive control

 My doctoral research explored the recovery experiences of survivors of coercive control.
 I was interested in what promoted growth and the challenges people faced during the healing process.
 Survivors may be struggling with tremendous grief, questioning their views of the world, or feeling full of anxiety and fear about the future.

 Managing relationships during and after this time – including post-separation abuse and parenting – can be especially re-triggering, making it feel impossible to build a life with joy and ease.
-In this podcast, I discuss some of the questions I get asked most often.
+We look to becoming beacons of hope for our loved ones.

 I’m here to support you through this change.